OmiSoftNet/hamster-kombat-clone/README.md

 <details>
   <summary>What is the Hamster Kombat Script?</summary>
   <p>Hamster Kombat Script - is a Package Solution of a simple Telegram Clicker Game with marketing mechanics, the goal of which is to significantly reduce the cost of community formation for Web3 projects.</p>
-  <p>The best examples of this script are NotCoin & Hamster Kombat games</p>
+  <p>The best examples of this script are NotCoin & TapSwap games</p>
 </details>

 <details>